Best Buy Mission Statement, Company Vision, and Values

 Answers to Best Buy Frequently Asked Questions About Guiding Principles

-Since Best Buy is one of the last remaining category killer big-box retail chains, and one of the largest retail companies in the world, the Best Buy corporation is scrutinized under a particularly powerful retail microscope.
-The overarching question is whether one of the last remaining niche big-box retail chains can survive, and if so, what is the Best Buy corporate mission statement, vision, and values, that is going to make that survival possible?.
+Since Best Buy is one of the last remaining category killer big-box retail chains, and one of the largest retail companies in the world, the Best Buy corporation falls under scrutiny from a particularly powerful retail microscope.
+The overarching question is whether one of the last remaining niche big-box retail chains can survive, and if so, what is the Best Buy corporate mission statement, vision, and values, that could make that survival possible?.

 No Mission Statement

 The Best Buy corporation does have several official and publicly available documents which detail its Guiding Principles and Company Policies, however.
-There is an official Best Buy Environmental Statement, a Best Buy Ethics Code, a Best Buy Political Engagement and Government Affairs Policy, a Best Buy Supplier Code of Conduct, and a Best Buy Diversity and Inclusion Policy.
+The company has an official Best Buy Environmental Statement, a Best Buy Ethics Code, a Best Buy Political Engagement and Government Affairs Policy, a Best Buy Supplier Code of Conduct, and a Best Buy Diversity and Inclusion Policy.

 As if that doesn't define Best Buy specifically enough, there is also a Best Buy Carbon and Energy Statement, a Best Buy Paper Procurement Statement, a Best Buy Standard for Recyclers, a Best Buy Conflict Minerals Statement, and a Best Buy Human Rights Statement.
 So while Best Buy leaders seem to be crystal clear about how the company interacts with global suppliers and the U.S. government, it doesn't seem to have the same kind of clarity about how to guide its employees to make decisions that will help the company fulfill a specific retail mission.